dfelinto/blender-manual/manual/troubleshooting/recover.rst

 You will have to navigate to your :ref:`temp-dir`.
 The *Auto Saved* files are named using a random number and have a blend extension.

+See :ref:`Auto Save Preferences <prefs-auto-save>` to configure auto-save.

 Trusted Source
    When enabled, Python scripts and drivers that may be included in the file will be run automatically.
    Enable this only if you created the file yourself,